mvysny/renogy-client/README.md

-# Solar Controller Client
+# Renogy Client

-Kotlin native app which communicate with Renogy Rover 40A over a RS232 serial port, using the Rover Modbus protocol.
+[Dart](https://dart.dev/) app which communicate with Renogy Rover 40A over a RS232 serial port, using the Rover Modbus protocol.

 Licensed under the MIT license.